logto-io/logto/packages/connector-google/README.md

 - OAuth 2.0 credentials (client ID and client secret)

 You can follow the [Google Identity OAuth 2.0 Guideline](https://developers.google.com/identity/protocols/oauth2/openid-connect#appsetup) to create Web OAuth 2.0 credentials and don't forget to create a client ID for your web application.
-Finally, you should get a client ID and client secret.
+Finally, you will get the client ID and client secret.

 ## Setting up the client